Multi-view Correlation-aware Network Traffic Detection on Flow Hypergraph: Methodology

 Existing traffic detection methods typically focus solely on analyzing individual flows, neglecting the continuity of network activities and the correlations between flows.
 To enhance the capability of identifying traffic behaviors in complex network scenarios, we further propose constructing a flow hypergraph to explicitly represent flow groups, providing a structural foundation for mining implicit relationships among flows.
 A hypergraph, as a generalized graph model, allows hyperedges to connect multiple nodes, offering greater flexibility and expressiveness than traditional graph models in capturing complex higher-order relationships. \begin{definition} \textnormal{(\textbf{Flow Hypergraph.})} \ A flow hypergraph can be represented as $\mathcal{H}=(\mathcal{V},\mathcal{E},\boldsymbol{M},\boldsymbol{H},\boldsymbol{Z})$, where $\mathcal{V}$ is the set of nodes (flows), $\mathcal{E}$ is the set of hyperedges (flow groups), and $\boldsymbol{Z}$ is the node feature matrix.
 The hyperedge weight matrix $\boldsymbol{M}\in\mathbb{R}^{|\mathcal{E}|\times |\mathcal{E}|}$, which is a diagonal matrix with each element $\boldsymbol{M}_{ii}$ represents the weight of the corresponding hyperedge $e_{i}$.
 The incidence matrix $\boldsymbol{H}\in\mathbb{R}^{|\mathcal{V}|\times |\mathcal{E}|}$ represents the association between nodes and hyperedges, where $\boldsymbol{H}_{ij}=1$ means that node $v_i$ is in hyperedge $e_j$, and $\boldsymbol{H}_{ij}=0$ otherwise.
 The node degree matrix is represented as $\boldsymbol{D}_v\in\mathbb{R}^{|\mathcal{V}|\times |\mathcal{V}|}$, which is a diagonal matrix with the diagonal element $\boldsymbol{D}_v[i,i]$ denoting the sum of the weights associated with hyperedges that involve the node $v_i$.
 The hyperedge degree matrix is represented as $\boldsymbol{D}_e\in\mathbb{R}^{|\mathcal{E}|\times |\mathcal{E}|}$, which is also a diagonal matrix with the diagonal element $\boldsymbol{D}_e[j,j]$ denoting the number of nodes connected by the hyperedge $e_j$. \end{definition}

 During flow hypergraph construction, each flow is treated as a node, with its features associated with the multi-view features extracted in Section~\ref{sec: mv} (i.e., $\boldsymbol{Z}=\boldsymbol{Z}_\text{mv}$).
 Then we employ the k-nearest neighbors (KNN) algorithm to determine the hyperedges.
 Specifically, we first calculate the feature similarity between any two flows, which is defined by the Euclidean distance between their feature vectors.
 Then for each flow, we assign the $K$ most similar flows and itself to a flow group, forming a hyperedge.
 The weight of each hyperedge is initialized to 1 (i.e., $\boldsymbol{M} = \boldsymbol{I}$).
+This hyperedge construction strategy facilitates the aggregation of similar flow instances in the feature space, thereby enhancing the local structural representation of minority-class instances and effectively alleviating the data imbalance issue.
+In contrast to the generic hyperedge construction used in HyperGCN~\cite{yadati2019hypergcn}, \model incorporates prior knowledge of traffic behavior into the hyperedge generation process.
+By integrating temporal features with a class-aware aggregation strategy, \model achieves superior detection performance on imbalanced datasets.

+The hypergraph construction in \model is specifically tailored for network traffic analysis, grounded in the assumption of intra-class similarity, \ie flow instances of the same class exhibit higher similarity in multi-view feature space, whereas inter-class similarity remains low.
+Unlike existing methods such as HyperGCN that rely on static features, \model leverages temporal multi-view features, including temporal patterns, interaction behaviors, and payload characteristics.
+These features are derived through time-series analysis and real-time session processing, enabling the capture of temporal traffic behaviors.
+This temporal modeling strategy provides a significant advantage over the static feature modeling.